 Source Sun Life Global Investments.
 Inflation rates used are hypothetical*.

-1Source: Bank of Canada Inflation Calculator
+2Source: Bank of Canada Inflation Calculator

 We’ve looked at how inflation erodes your purchasing power.
 But how will your investments hold up to inflation?
 The short answer?
 It depends on what investments you’re holding.

 Let’s start with bonds, and how they react to inflation.
 Among the most widely held bonds, are those issued by governments.
 These are high quality and backed by a low default rate.
-Hence, they are called investment grade bonds, and must carry a BBB credit rating or better.
+Hence, they are called investment grade bonds, and must carry a BBB credit rating or higher.

 These bonds are owned for both the income they produce and their lower risk profile.
 To that end, they are often held by institutions, pension plans and investment managers to lower risk in their portfolios.
 For example, traditionally, to offset the risk inherent in equites, a balanced mutual fund would hold 40% in bonds and 60% in stocks.